String Carol grimes September 2018 ©

 Grandmothers saved it, along with paper, envelopes and elastic bands.

 You never know when you might need such things.

 For Knots – in the end, we will always need string, rope, and twine.

-String, with its sister twine and an old Grandfather’s rope –
+String, with its sister twine and a Grandfather’s rope – mine to unwind.

 String, a humble thing, but necessary.

 I am upset when there is no string handy,

 ready, for doing the things that need string.

 A simple but beautiful, and sometimes life saving thing.